Many business deals are carried out on a ‘handshake agreement’ (a verbal agreement...

 Should you find yourself facing disqualification proceedings or are having problems since being made the subject of a disqualification order or after giving an undertaking, our team of expert solicitors can help talk you through the legal consequences and opportunities for your personal situation.
 Resolving issues of this type can be time sensitive so the sooner you seek our advice the better.

 If you would like further information about any of the issues raised please contact Kevin Sullivan on 01206 217376.
+If you are being convicted, please contact Tej Thakkar on 01206 217312.

 Staff re-order disputes insolvency practioner IPS